-US home sales fall with properties on market at a record low
+US home sales fall with available properties at a record low

 Sales soared after pandemic lockdowns ended and many Americans sought more space for indoor offices and online schooling.
 Healthy home-buying was also fueled by strong job and income gains.

+The surge in new omicron infections may have discouraged some people from putting their homes on the market and opening them to extensive traffic, Donaldson said, driving inventory lower.

-With the Federal Reserve set to raise interest rates as soon as March, home sales are expected to decline slightly this year, said Lawrence Yun, chief economist for the Realtors.
+With the Federal Reserve set to raise interest rates as soon as March, home sales are expected to decline this year, said Lawrence Yun, chief economist for the Realtors.

 Mortgage rates started to rise sharply in late December, after last month’s sales were mostly completed.
 The anticipation of higher borrowing costs likely drove home purchases higher in the fall.
 The average rate on a 30-year fixed mortgage reached nearly 3.6% this week, the highest since March 2020 and up from 3.05% a month ago.